jina-ai/executor-indexers/jinahub/indexers/searcher/HnswlibSearcher/README.md

 **HnswlibSearcher** is a Hnswlib-powered vector Searcher.

-Faiss is a library for efficient similarity search and clustering of dense vectors.
-It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
-It also contains supporting code for evaluation and parameter tuning.
-Faiss is written in C++ with complete wrappers for Python/numpy.
-Some of the most useful algorithms are implemented on the GPU.
-It is developed by Facebook AI Research.
+Hnswlib is a fast approximate nearest neighbor search library and clustering of dense vectors.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->